 The arrival of King Henry II in Ireland

-King Henry of England organised a large fleet of 400 ships to transport his army and weapons, its believed he had as little as 500 mounted knights and 4,000 men-at-arms along with archers.
+King Henry of England organized a large fleet of 400 ships to transport his army and weapons, its believed he had as little as 500 mounted knights and 4,000 men-at-arms along with archers.
 They set sail from Wales landing on Irish shores in October of 1171, the first time a King or Queen of England set foot in Ireland.

 When King Henry II arrived in Ireland they already settled Normans submitted to remain loyal and handed over any land they gained from their previous invasion.
 Richard de Clare (Strongbow) promised to remain loyal to King Henry II if he was allowed to keep what he had already gained in Ireland.
 Irish Kings would also have to make an oath to the King of England and pay a tax, most Irish Kings agreed but others wouldn’t.